Building and maintaining a System of Intracellular Compartments

 Here, we present an algebraic method to arrive at the macroscopic rates from the microscopic model.
-We derive the functional form that the steady state microscopic current takes for various functional forms of microscopic transition rates in the Markov cycles and the probability distributions for enzyme/site availabilities.
-To this end, we derive the functional form for the steady state current in a Markov cycle.\\
+To this end, we derive the functional form that the steady state microscopic current takes for given microscopic transition rates in the $4$-state Markov cycles and the probability distributions for enzyme/site availabilities. \\

 \textbf{Steady state current in a Markov cycle:}\\ We will compute steady-state current in a general Markov cycle with $3$ and $4$ nodes for any given transition rates.
-Then we will assume specific cisternal size dependencies for the transition rates to compute the effective dependence of this current on the cisternal size, $M$.\\ \textbf{3-nodes:}
+Then we will derive the effective dependence of this current on the cisternal size, $M$, for given cisternal size dependencies of the transition rates.\\ \textbf{3-nodes:}

 Consider a Markov system with three nodes (Fig.\ref{fig:nodes_sites_sum}(a)), with rates given by $(a,a',b,b',c,c')$, where unprimed indices correspond to forward transitions and primed indices correspond to reverse transitions.
 With the transition rate matrix \cite{Norris1997}, \begin{small}